Taacees/TiddlySweets/GoogleGroups-Project-25K/README.md

 ## Phase01 (Battlefield):

-Sometimes you may need to watch your next battlefield : Fun to creat, fun to watch BUT totally useless & waste of time (almost)
+Sometimes it's good to watch the battlefield of your next war: This was fun to creat, fun to watch BUT totally useless & waste of time (almost)